NSC banner

 Nanopore read length

-DNA extraction and purification services are available on some material inputs, including cell pellets, saliva, buccal swabs, and blood.
+DNA and RNA extraction and purification services are available on material inputs including cell pellets, saliva, buccal swabs, and blood.
 Please see Sample Preparation below for more detail.
 Contact us to discuss tissue extractions.

 Sample QC, Shearing & Size Selection